farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 Talents are specific abilities your character gains when they reach certain milestones in the story.

-A `talent` either gives them new a `action dot` to invest, or a new `situational talent` which give them a temporary boost in specific circumstances.
+A `talent` either gives a new `action dot` to invest in a character's `actions`, or a new `situational talent` which gives a temporary boost to their character in specific circumstances.

 At the start of the game, characters begin with zero talents.
 They will gain those special abilities when they achieve certain milestones in the story.